botfront/botfront/botfront/docs/guide/rasa/stories/README.md

 Using linking too much could overcomplicate your story flows, making them difficult to understand.
 Also, excessive usage could lead into an increase training time.
 :::

+### How linking is handled

+Similar to branching, Botfront uses [Rasa checkpoints](https://rasa.com/docs/rasa/core/stories/#checkpoints) to accommodate linking as well.
+When you click **Link to**, the originating and destination stories are linked seamlessly with checkpoints.
+Please note that `> checkpoints` are not allowed in stories.

 ## Organizing your stories in groups